 But I did.

-I had gone to a worship leaders’ conference in Atlanta, and on my way out of the parking lot, I very clearly heard, whether in thought or feeling, “It’s okay.
+I had gone to a worship leaders’ conference in Atlanta, and on my way out of the parking lot, I very clearly heard from the Lord, whether in thought or feeling, “It’s okay.
 You can go now.”
 Like the time had come.
 Not a time I wanted to come.
 A time I was afraid would come.
 A time when moving forward involved moving away from what I’d known.
 Leaving my comfort zone.

 The scary part was that it wasn’t that I felt that I “had to” go.
 I was under no obligation or duress from God or man.
 There was no pressure to leave, nor was there desire.
 There was only certainty.
 I wasn’t compelled, yet I couldn’t help myself.
 It was time, and I couldn’t deny it, even if I didn’t really know why.